 \section{Abstract}

 This paper investigates the reactive power and spin of instantaneous Poynting vector in the bulk of gyromagnetic medium.
 It is shown that the gyromagnetic medium introduces a spin in the Poynting vector.
 The spin of the instantaneous Poynting vector and the relative strengths of the real and reactive power components are quantified using the Stokes plot method.
 Using this technique we investigate the presence of backward power propagation in a ferrite-filled waveguide.
 We present an analytical expression to locate the crossover point separating the forward and backward power propagation, where the real power propagation has a null.
-We further show how this backward power propagation leads to corresponding opposite surface currents on the waveguide plates of the ferrite-filled waveguide, while the potential difference between the two plates remain symmetric.
+We further show that this backward power propagation leads to corresponding opposing surface currents on a waveguide plate of the ferrite-filled waveguide, while the potential difference between the two plates remain symmetric.